PinkDexo/em-documentation/pages/08.content/01.create-new-article/docs.md

 ![](article-layouts.png)

-2. **Channel** represents the site hierarchy.
+2. **Channel** represent the site hierarchy.
 You can organize your content in categories and sub-categories (e.g. Lifestyle, Tech, Sports, etc).
 See [Categories and Tags](/managing-content/channels-and-tags) section for more on this topic.

 3. In the **Title field** enter a title for your article.